Above: Following the Buxton to Errwood Reservoir walk on OutdoorActive as it slopes down to the River Goyt.

 Using a GPX file

-I have come across people in the Goyt Valley struggling to follow my walk instructions – either on a phone or after printing them out.
-And it makes me realise that however detailed I make them, it’s always easy to miss a narrow track, or misinterpret “diagonally left” as a completely different direction.
+I often come across people struggling to follow walk instructions – either on a phone or after printing them out.
+However detailed they are, it’s always easy to miss a narrow track, or misinterpret “diagonally left” as a completely different direction.

 My advice is always to use a walking app so you can immediately see if you’ve taken a wrong turning.
 There are quite a few available for both Apple and Android phones, and most have a free option, although paying a subscription has many benefits.